InfinityTO/React-Basics/README.md

 2. Open the lesson files in a Markdown viewer or directly in GitHub.

 ## ⭐ Contribute & Support
-If you find this helpful, **star the repo** ⭐ and share it with others!
+If you find this helpful, **star the repo** ⭐ and share it with others!!
 Feel free to contribute by improving lessons or suggesting new topics. 💡

 ---
 📌 **Happy Coding! 🚀**